 How do I take advantage of Tisha B’Av?

-Now we have to listen to the advice of a great man, Shlomo HaMelech.
-He’s giving us advice. לכל זמן – there’s a time for everything.
-Now, when you hear that on chol hamoed Sukkos, you just want to be yotzei the reading of the megillah.
+Now, we have to listen to the advice of a great man, Shlomo HaMelech.
+In Koheles he’s giving us advice. לכל זמן – There’s a time for everything.
+Now, when you hear that on Chol Hamoed Sukkos, you just want to be yotzei the reading of the megillah and that’s all.
 But you should listen well to these words of this wise man.

 Listen to the words – “There’s a time for everything.”
-Now, if you look there he says, among the times there’s עת למות – there’s a time to die.
+Now, if you look there, he says that among the times there’s also עת למות – there’s a time to die.
 What does that mean?
 You’re going to choose a time to die?
-You can’t choose a time to die.
 What does it mean there’s a time to die?
-There’s a time you should choose to die?
+You’re going to choose a good time to die?
 No, that’s not the pshat.
-It means, there’s a time to accomplish something – even when you’re dying.
+It means, there’s always a time, an opportunity, to accomplish something – even when you’re dying.
 Even as you die, Hashem is giving you an opportunity to accomplish in this world.

 We have to understand what the loss of the Beis Hamikdash means to us.
 Now, when I say Beis Hamikdash, I mean all that goes with it.
 The loss of the Sanhedrin in the lishkas hagazis is a tremendous irreparable loss.
 We have to realize also the loss of all the great personalities we had in the days of old.
-We don’t have the great teachers, the pathfinders, the guides that we had in the days of old.
+We don’t have the great teachers, the pathfinders, the guides, that we had in the days of old.
 That’s something to weep over.

 We lost the Beis Hamikdash.
 Is that nothing to you?
 All the time we’re saying והשב את העבודה – all day long we’re asking Hashem, “Please bring back the service in the Beis Hamikdash,” so it means you’re sorry you don’t have a Beis Hamikdash. יהי רצון מלפניך השם אלקינו שיבנה בית המקדש במהרה בימינו.
 You say that, don’t you?
 So once in a while sit down on the floor at night.
 The best time is chatzos, but otherwise pick anytime.
 In the daytime, you can do it too.
 If you can, the best time is chatzos.
 Let’s say nobody’s home right now, or everyone is sleeping, and it’s chatzos, you should grab the opportunity – sit down and mourn for the Beis Hamikdash one minute.
 You want to say the whole thing? תבוא עליכם ברכה.

 TAPE # E-213